tianwenlong001/tianwenlong001.github.io/_posts/2022-08-28-pilot-episode-recording.md

 Leonard: Agreed, what’s your point?

-Sheldon: There’s no point, I just think it’s a good idea for a tee-shirt.
+Sheldon: There’s no point, I just think it’s a good idea for a T-shirt.

 Leonard: Excuse me?

 Receptionist: Hang on.

 Leonard: One across is Aegean, eight down is Nabakov, twenty-six across is MCM, fourteen down is… move your finger… phylum, which makes fourteen across Port-au-Prince.
-See, Papa Doc’s capital idea, that’s Port-au-Prince.
-Haiti.
+See, Papa Doc’s capital idea, that’s Port-au-Prince. in Haiti.

 Receptionist: Can I help you?